smmansoor/SpringBoot-Docker/README.md

 A simple example for running SpringBoot application within Docker along with PostgreSQL.

 ## Building Project
-This project uses Maven build sytsem.
+This project uses Maven build system.
 Build the system by running:

     ./mavenw install